 - NSF ATM-0509248, Photochemistry at Organic Particle-Air Interfaces, 7/01/2005 - 6/30/2008, Prof. Sergey Nizkorodov (PI).

 - NSF-EMSI CHE-0431312, Reactions of Atmospheric Relevance at the Air-Water Interface: Developing a Molecular Level Understanding and Application to the Troposphere on Local to Regional Scales, 9/01/2004 - 8/30/2009, Prof. Barbara Finlayson-Pitts (PI), co-investigators include Profs.
 Donald Dabdub, John Hemminger (co-PI), Benny Gerber, Sergey Nizkorodov, and Douglas Tobias (co-PI).

 In addition, graduate students in the group have been supported by fellowships.
-This included NSF Graduate Research Fellowship awarded to Maggie Walser and Amanda MacMillan, DOE Graduate Research Environmental Fellowship (GREF) awarded to Adam Bateman, and GAANN fellowships awarded to multiple group members.
+This included NSF Graduate Research Fellowship awarded to Maggie Walser, Amanda MacMillan, and Dian Romonosky, DOE Graduate Research Environmental Fellowship (GREF) awarded to Adam Bateman, and GAANN fellowships awarded to multiple group members.

 Several foundations have generously provided support for the Aerosol Photochemistry Group research projects over the years.

 - 2007 Camille Dreyfus Teacher-Scholar Award from the Camille and Henry Dreyfus Foundation, Laboratory Studies of Chemical Processes Taking Place in Atmospheric Aerosol Particles, 7/01/2007 - 6/30/2012, awarded to Prof. Sergey Nizkorodov to support his research and education activities.